afsc-assessments/ebswp_2023/doc/EBSpollock.md

 # Acknowledgments

-We thank the survey staff who always collect samples diligently, especially this year when extra effort was required to process data due to unforeseen problems with survey cancellations.
+We thank the scientifically trained observers and the staff of the Fisheries and Monitoring Division at AFSC for their hard work.
+The diligence of survey staff who contribute immensely in collecting samples, especially given these times is exceptional.
 The AFSC age-and-growth department is thanked for their continued excellence in promptly processing the samples used in this assessment.
 Finally, thanks to the many colleagues who provided edits and suggestions to improve this document.